MatthewHeun/matsbyname/cran-comments.md

         * `there is no package called 'Matrix'`
     * I don't think these ERRORs are the fault of the `matsbyname` package.
-    * Rather, the errors are unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment and appear to result from an installation failure of a package in that environment.
+    * Rather, the errors are unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment and appear to be the result of an installation failure of a package in that environment.
 * ERRORs: 9
     * Errors occur only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
     * No errors occur in any other environment,